voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 In addition to the core `@story` and `@req` annotations, the plugin also understands `@implements` for code that fulfills requirements from multiple stories—for example:
 `@implements docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`.
-For a detailed explanation of `@implements` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @implements annotations**) and the corresponding `valid-annotation-format` and `valid-req-reference` rule documentation in the plugin's internal docs.
+For a detailed explanation of `@implements` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @implements annotations**).
+Additional background on multi-story semantics is available in the project’s internal rule documentation, which is intended for maintainers rather than end users.

 The `prefer-implements-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
 It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@implements` usage.
-For rule details and migration guidance, see `docs/rules/prefer-implements-annotation.md`.
+Detailed behavior and migration guidance are documented in the project’s internal rule documentation, which is targeted at maintainers; typical end users can rely on the high-level guidance in this API reference and the [Migration Guide](migration-guide.md).

 ### traceability/require-story-annotation